0simp/AviaPlugins/README.md

 It shrinks emojis 🤯

+# UpdateChecker

+Adds an update checker for local plugins and the ability to install any updates it finds

+**IMPORTANT:**

+- The update checker requires a url to be present for the plugin in order to check for updates.
+This means it won't work for local plugins you added before installing unless you uninstall and reinstall them

+- Because of this, the plugin mandates a url when adding new local plugins.
+This url should be the **DIRECT** link to the plugin's js file, the same one you would use if you were adding it as a non local plugin

+- Installed updates require a restart of the client to take effect

 # WARNING!

 I have severe brain damage so these plugins probably have some quite serious flaws, but from my testing they work